keepthrifty/keepthrifty.github.io/_posts/2016-09-25-the-price-of-an-extra-day-spreadsheet-edition.md

 That said, I always like at this point in a project to make things look just a bit more presentable.

-{% assign tweet-text = "A good looking spreadsheet is one you're more likely to go use and maintain." %}
+A good looking spreadsheet is one you're more likely to go use and maintain.

-{% include tweet-link.html %}

 ## Extra Credit - Prettying It Up